 In addition, taking into account the significant number of regulations that may apply to the Group's businesses across the world, the Group is and may in the future be subject to claims for breach of such regulations.
-Even when proven untrue, there are often financial costs and reputational impacts in defending against such claims.
+In particular, national authorities (such as the FDA), organisations or even individuals may allege that the Group's marketing activities do not comply with the relevant laws and regulations, or with its International Marketing Principles.
+As such, the Group could be subject to liability and costs associated with civil and criminal actions as well as regulatory sanctions, fines and penalties brought in connection with these allegations.
+Even when proven untrue, there are often financial costs and reputational impacts in defending against such claims and allegations (including potential adverse impact on the treatment by the FDA of the Group's PMTAs in the US).
+Each of these results may in turn have an adverse effect on the Group's results of operations and financial condition.

-Adverse implications of proposed EU legislation on single-use plastics that will result in onpack environmental warnings and financial implications relating to the Extended Producer Responsibility ("EPR").
+Adverse implications of EU legislation on single-use plastics that will result in on-pack environmental warnings and financial implications relating to the Extended Producer Responsibility ("EPR").